CandelaOlha/adopt-me/README.md

 Also, I managed to create a functional slider with Javascript to display "Stories worth reading", which are blog articles.

-I am still figuring out which is the best way to make an automated slider for the testimonial section, but since that was not the main purpose of this project, I will work on it later.
+I am still figuring out which is the best way to make an automated slider for the testimonial section, but since that was not the main purpose of this project, I decided to work on it later.

 ## Technologies